JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p> The project will mainly be dividied into two parts: price prediction with LSTM model and algo-trading.

+## Method of price predictionq
+LSTM will be used widely in this project although we desire to try other ways for later
 ## Structure of the project
 ### Model & Research
 In this directory, we will show the process how we train the best-fit LSTM model for each target stock.
 And the result will be stored to Resources directory